How Much Does a Building Permit Cost?

 Repairing a ceiling related to construction

-Be sure to check with a contractor, architect, or engineer when mapping out the final cost of building a house to ensure that you're meeting all the right permit requirements.
-They should be able to include an estimate for one into your final price.
+Check with a contractor, architect, or engineer when mapping out the final cost of building a house to ensure that you're meeting all the right permit requirements.

 Some municipalities may ask for individual permits for these or may have a formula based on the square footage of the project.
-A contractor should be able to give you the permit fee in the final cost to remodel a bathroom or you can check with your local building department for a list of applicable fees for your project.
+A contractor should quote your permit fees in the final cost to remodel a bathroom, or you can check with your local building department for prices.

-In some cases, you may have to hire a land surveyor to assess how far from the house your deck can extend.
+If you're extending your deck or outdoor living space, you may need a local land surveyor to assess how far from the house your deck can extend.
 Your contractor or local building department should be able to provide you with the necessary permits for your deck project.

 Depending on the square footage of your shed, you may not need a permit to build one.
-Installing a shed that's 8 feet by 8 feet or smaller, for example, generally doesn't warrant a permit.
-In fact, you can purchase pre-made sheds from your local hardware store that are a great space for extra storage with minimal upkeep.
+Installing a shed that's 8-by-8-feet or smaller, for example, generally doesn't warrant a permit.
+Purchasing a smaller pre-made shed from a local hardware store can also prevent the need for a permit in some instances.

-For a full basement remodel, you can expect to pay between $1,200 and $2,000 for a permit within the final cost for a basement remodel.
-Your basement is inside your home and typically involves adding or altering electrical, plumbing, heating, and cooling.
-The project may require heavy construction work for structural reasons, a new sewer line, or extensive waterproofing.
+Basement jobs usually involve installing or altering electrical, plumbing, heating, and cooling.
+The project may also require heavy construction for structural reasons, a new sewer line, or extensive waterproofing.
 For less intensive basement updating, you might pay anywhere from $50 to $500.

 To repair or replace existing windows, you may need a permit costing anywhere from $50 to $200.
-The reasons for a window permit are that your new ones must meet certain standards to ensure safety and energy codes.
-For instance, there are standards for egress, tempered glass, and energy efficiency.
+Window standards increase over time to ensure safety and energy efficiency codes are met, especially in commercial buildings.

 Cati O'Keefe, Expert Home Building & Sustainability Contributor.